Qberto/workshop-cvObjectDetection2018/1_handson_installation_and_setup/README.md

 ### Procedure:

-To install Anaconda, please use the version that supports Python 3.6, and can be found [at this location](https://repo.anaconda.com/archive/Anaconda3-5.2.0-Windows-x86_64.exe)
+To install Anaconda, please use the version that supports Python 3.6, and can be found [at this location](https://repo.anaconda.com/archive/Anaconda3-5.2.0-Windows-x86_64.exe).

-Once downloaded, run the installer and please ensure the following:
+Once downloaded, run the installer and leave the following two options **unchecked**:

-- When prompted, do not set PATH
+- Add Anavonda to my PATH environment variable
-- Do not set as default Python 3.6 (unless you know why you would want to)
+- Register Anaconda as my default Python 3.6

 Once installation is complete, confirm that you can open the Anaconda Command Prompt.